-Property taxes, the primary funding source of the General Fund increased approximately 12% in 2019 as compared to 2018.
-Approximately eight percent of this increase was the result of an increase to the millage rate for fire services and the remaining four percent was the result of increased property values.
-Property values are projected to increase slightly in 2020 but will remain below the assessed property values assessed in 2007, which is the year in which the Township experienced a historical high in property tax values.
+Property taxes, the primary funding source of the General Fund increased approximately 3.4% in 2020 as compared to 2019 as a result of increased property values.
+Property values are projected to increase slightly in 2021, but will remain below the assessed property values assessed in 2007, which is the year in which the Township experienced a historical high in property tax values.

 Because of the State of Michigan's economic conditions, state-shared revenue, the second largest source of revenue in the General Fund, continues to be a concern in the preparation of the Charter Township's budget.
 Since 2002, the Charter Township and other Michigan communities have experienced a significant reduction in state-shared revenue.
-The last three years, the Township experienced increases to state revenue sharing after many years of either decline or stagnancy but remains low relative to historic norms experienced prior to 2002.
-This revenue source represents about 21 percent of the total General Fund revenue.
+After modest increases the last three years, the Township experienced a decrease to state revenue sharing due to the economic conditions experienced throughout the country as a result of the coronavirus pandemic.
+After many years of either decline or stagnancy, state-shared revenue remains low relative to historic norms experienced prior to 2002.
+This revenue source represents about 19 percent of the total General Fund revenue.
 Given the recent economic forecast for the State of Michigan, it is likely that state-shared revenue will decrease in the future.